AUGUSTAProductions

 Most agencies test ads.
 We test hypotheses.

-Is the Mom persona outperforming the Guilt-Free persona at this spend level, or is the gap explained by budget allocation?
+Is the Mom persona genuinely outperforming the Guilt-Free persona, or is the gap just where the spend happened to land?

 Is the Problem-Agitate-Solution framework outperforming Us vs Them for the 3PM-Slump angle, or is the difference in the creator profile?